syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/Appearance-and-Styling.md

 ### Defining Watermark text

-In the design page, define the AutoComplete control and set a text value for WatermarkTextproperty
+In the design page, define the AutoComplete control and set a text value for WatermarkText property

 {% highlight html %}